Einic/EnvoyinStack/README.md

-This [EnvoyinStack](https://mirrors.infvie.org/envoyinstack/) script is written using the shell, in order to quickly deploy (Linux, Nginx/OpenResty, MySQL in a production environment/MariaDB/, JAVA,ElasticStack), applicable to Cent
+### This [EnvoyinStack](https://mirrors.infvie.org/envoyinstack/)  script is written using the shell, in order to quickly deploy (Linux, Nginx/OpenResty, MySQL in a production environment/MariaDB/, JAVA,ElasticStack,Powerline), applicable to CentOS 7 ~ 8(including redhat) of 64.

-OS 7~ 8(including redhat) of 64.
+#### Supports automatic deployment in the intranet environment.
+Just put some required rpm packages in src/yum-custom/packages/ and execute ./install.sh --help to initialize the index file of the warehouse directory.

 Script properties:
 - Continually updated, Provide Shell Interaction and Autoinstall